What Are My Next Steps After Contacting A Car Accident Lawyer

 You Can be certain that anything you share with us is going to be absolutely confidential, whether we end up representing you or not.
 So anything you send to us we will review and give back to you, if you want.
 And no obligation is created by sending us your records; we just want to do the best job possible in evaluating your case so we can give you some concrete next steps.

-If You've Been In a Serious Car Accident We Will Review Your Records For No Cost and No Obligation To See If We Can Help
+If You've Been In A Serious Car Accident, Call Us.
+We Will Review Your Records For No Cost And No Obligation To See If We Can Help